-Keona Lewis is the associate director for Institute Diversity, Equity, and Inclusion (IDEI) Research and Evaluation.
-Working directly with Archie Ervin, vice president for IDEI, she oversees all research, program assessment, and evaluation for the unit.
+Keona Lewis is the associate director for Institute Diversity, Equity, and Inclusion (IDEI) Research and Evaluation, where she oversees all research, program assessment, and evaluation for the unit.

-She develops and leads programs and projects that increase Georgia Tech’s capacity for diversity, equity, and inclusion related curriculum for faculty, staff and students, including facilitating workshops, meetings and trainings on various topics.
+She develops and leads programs and projects that increase Georgia Tech’s capacity for diversity, equity, and inclusion-related curriculum for faculty, staff, and students, including facilitating workshops, meetings, and training on various topics.

-Lewis earned her doctoral degree in applied anthropology from the University of South Florida, where she focused on human variation, the social construction of race and its various impacts on the human condition.
-She has worked as an adjunct professor teaching both anthropology and criminology courses as well as created student programming that increased access and opportunities for underrepresented students in STEM.
-She s an educator and mentor having worked with students at all levels including both high and lower-achieving students.
+Lewis earned her doctoral degree in applied anthropology from the University of South Florida, where she focused on human variation, the social construction of race, and its various impacts on the human condition.
+She has worked as an adjunct professor teaching both anthropology and criminology courses, and she also created student programming that increased access and opportunities for underrepresented students in STEM.
+She is an educator and mentor, having worked with students at all levels.